AQRITY/RESERVOIRWATCH/README.md

 - The dashboard has two views - overview and dataview.
 - Time-series data related to historical and future predictions are shown.
-- Model comparison of predictions vs observed has been done for the year Jan 2020 to Dec 2020
+- Model comparison of predictions vs. observed has been done for the year Jan 2020 to Dec 2020

 The RESERVOIRWATCH Dashboard can be accessed at [www.aqrity.com/reservoirwatch](http://reservoir-watch.aqrity.com/)